one-acre-fund/arc2weather/README.md

 # How to use

 The `extract_weather_data` function takes two inputs - the raw raster data and a set of GPS points.
 You can find the raw raster data here: [link](https://drive.google.com/open?id=1iQoN6mRkf3L7yySflmePe5begWKDdDQ7).
 The example file is `weatherRasterList2019-01-07.rds`.
 And you can find the GPS data here: [link](https://drive.google.com/open?id=1bXO74V5c4URUqtkPVeyABywjpfmFW2Mx) and the file is named `kenya_gps_2019.rds`.
-These are the inputs I've been using to test the package but of course we should try additional inputs to stress test the code!
+These are the inputs I've been using to test the package but of course we should try additional GPS to stress test the code!

 Running the code looks like:
 ~~~~